Custom firmware: Nintendo Switch

 Due to Nvidia's disclosure of CVE-2018-6242, Nintendo was forced to address the vulnerability, and during late 2018 began manufacturing and distributing units which have been hardware patched and are unable to access the RCM vulnerability.
 Any unit manufactured during or after this time is likely to be hardware patched, including the Switch Lite and the newer "red box" Switches, and any unit which is hardware patched and running a relatively recent firmware is unlikely to be able to access custom firmware at this time or in the future due to the unusually secure software environment of the Switch.
+These Switches are commonly referred to as "patched" Switches within the Switch modding community.
+While they cannot be modded by normal means ("softmodding"), a modchip can be soldered onto where the Switch's USB-C port would be after it is removed ("hardmodding"), thus circumventing the need to enter into RCM mode.

 Android

-The practice of replacing the system partition of the Android operating system, usually mounted as read-only, with a modified version of Android is called "flashing a ROM".
-The procedure requires unlocking the bootloader (typically by exploiting vulnerabilities in the operating system), is generally not supported by device manufacturers, and requires some expertise.
-However, since about 2015 several manufacturers, including LG, Motorola, OnePlus, Google Xiaomi, and Sony support unlocking the bootloader (except on devices that are locked by some carriers).
+In Android, installing custom firmware, colloquially known as installing a custom ROM or Android ROM, is the practice of replacing the system partition of the Android operating system, usually mounted as read-only, with a modified version of Android, also known as "flashing a ROM".
+The procedure requires unlocking the bootloader, which in the past was generally not supported by device manufacturers, typically requiring some expertise in exploiting vulnerabilities in the operating system.
+However, since about 2015 several manufacturers, including Motorola, OnePlus, Google Xiaomi, and Sony support unlocking the bootloader (except on models that are locked by some carriers).
 This bypasses secure boot, without the need for exploits.
-The "custom ROMs" installed may include different features, require less power, or offer other benefits to the user; devices no longer receiving official Android version updates can continue to be updated.
+The custom ROMs installed may include different features, require less power, or offer other benefits to the user; devices no longer receiving official Android version updates can continue to be updated.
+However, not all features of a phone may be properly supported by some custom ROMs.